-First up the most important point to remember – we’re always either growing muscle or losing fat, coasting along is possible but not ideal.
-How we eat and train differed between these two cycles.
+We are always either growing muscle or losing fat, coasting along is possible but not ideal.
+How we eat and train differ between those two cycles.
 Otherwise known as bulking or cutting.

 when you’re ready and can commit.
 Life is not about being on one long diet, it’s about embracing times of enjoying food (within reason, balanced healthy diet for the most part) and gaining quality dense muscle and perform at your best.
 Sometimes known as bulking.
 And then flipping the switch, locking it in and dieting for a small amount of time.